A caesarean birth can affect breastfeeding at first so here are some helpful tips on how to get breastfeeding off to the best start.

 How to get breastfeeding off to a good start after a caesarean birth

-Skin-to-skin contact with your baby straight after they’re born by caesarean has plenty of benefits (Stevens et al, 2014).
 The many benefits for you and your baby of holding them skin-to-skin include:

 - helping with bonding

-- increasing levels of breastfeeding hormones
+- increasing levels of oxytocin, which is important for breastfeeding

 - giving the baby time to have their first breastfeed